FihoFi/FIHO-S-100-TOOLS/README.md

 ## Getting started?
 Currently documentation is sparse.
 The best way forward is to first read this README, and then check out the directory 'example'.

+## Install?
+The project should be straightforward to set up on any PHP- enabled webeserver.
+It has been developed on Apache with PHP 5.3.
+Simply copy all the directories to a folder under your webroot, and point your browser to a subfolder within the 'example'- directory.

 ## Setup of the project

 1. PHP- classes reflecting basic S-100 structure (FeatureType, ComplexAttributeType etc)